 Set enrollment policies for MFA factors

-- From the admin dashboard, navigate to Security > Multifactor > Factor Enrollment to set the enrollment policies for the factors you have already activated for your users.
+- From the Admin Console, navigate to Security > Multifactor > Factor Enrollment to set the enrollment policies for the factors you have already activated for your users.

 - Verify that the factors in at least one factor chain is marked as Required for enrollment.
 For example, by defining the following two factor sequences in your sign on policy: